Mayflower College, 1 Radford Road, Plymouth PL1 3BY, UK Tel. 44-1752-673784 Fax. 44-1752-671537 firstname.lastname@example.org www.maycoll.co.uk

 Basic grammatical structures and sentence patterns are used creatively and are usually well

 controlled.
-Errors may occur, particularly in unusual or unexpected circumstances, but rarely interfere
+Errors may occur, particularly in unusual or unexpected circumstances, but rarely

 Vocabulary range and accuracy are usually sufficient to communicate effectively on common,

 concrete, and work-related topics.
-Can often paraphrase successfully when lacking vocabulary in
+Can often paraphrase successfully when lacking

-unusual or unexpected circumstances.
+vocabulary in unusual or unexpected circumstances.

 Produces stretches of language at an appropriate tempo.
-There may be occasional loss of fluency
+There may be occasional loss of

-are not distracting.
+connectors.
+Fillers are not distracting.

-Comprehension is mostly accurate on common, concrete, and work-related topics when the accent
+Comprehension is mostly accurate on common, concrete, and work-related topics when the

-comprehension may be slower or require clarification strategies.
+of events, comprehension may be slower or require clarification strategies.

 Responses are usually immediate, appropriate, and informative.
-Initiates and maintains exchanges
+Initiates and maintains

-misunderstandings by checking, confirming, or clarifying.
+apparent misunderstandings by checking, confirming, or clarifying.

 (Assumes a dialect and/or accent intelligible